Mix (radio station)

 Mix was a greatest hits radio station in New Zealand, broadcasting music from the 70s, 80s and 90s.
-Mix was owned and operated by New Zealand Media and Entertainment.
-Mix is targeted at 35 to 54-year-olds.
+Mix was owned and operated by New Zealand Media and Entertainment and was targeted at 35 to 54-year-olds.
 Its head office and studios were located in central Auckland, alongside New Zealand Media and Entertainment's seven other radio networks.
 In September 2020, Mix was replaced with Gold (see below).

 Mix had just one presenter; Breffni O'Rourke presented a show based in Nelson.
 Melanie Homer and later Tracey Donaldson also presented a nationwide breakfast show based out of Auckland.
-Mix played a wide variety of music from superstar acts such as Madonna, Prince, Bruce Springsteen, Bryan Adams, Bon Jovi, Crowded House, Queen, Talking Heads, Tom Petty and more.
+Mix played a variety of music from acts such as Madonna, Prince, Bruce Springsteen, Bryan Adams, Bon Jovi, Crowded House, Queen, Talking Heads and Tom Petty.